Skip to footer content

 Transport Protocol Abstraction:

-Create and config SockJS
+Create and Configure SockJS

-You usually need to set up SockJS on both the client side (in your web browser) and the server side (using even a browser or server framework like Node.js) to construct and configure it for real-time communication in an online application.
+You usually need to set up SockJS on both the client side (in your web browser) and the server side (using a browser or server framework like Node.js) to construct and configure it for real-time communication in an online application.
 The following is a basic how-to for creating and configuring SockJS:

 Install SockJS